bhushan354/Superhero-Search-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank the Microverse team and Code reviewers who helped us create this project.
-Also, I would like to express our sincere gratitude to [Agustine Soria](https://github.com/SaveryIV) for his valuable assistance in solving a problem with fetching rockets From API.
-His expertise and guidance Ire instrumental in finding a solution.
+Also, I would like to express our sincere gratitude to [Agustine Soria](https://github.com/SaveryIV) for his valuable assistance in solving a problem with fetching Superheor data From API.
+His expertise and guidance helped me in finding a solution.

 ## 📝 License <a name="license"></a>